DGEs2018/Traineeship-progress/Week19/journal.md

 - when we need to attach an event, we've to choose either one or the other
 - either on a separated javascript
 - onsubmit attribute inside the HTML form
+    - for extra actions on the method `.onsubmit()` javascript function will be involved
+- attributes determine the behaviour of forms

+# 08.08.2019
+### the <fieldset> & <legend> elements
+- the <fieldset> serves to categorize groups of input forms
+- <legend></legend> enables naming the above categorised group of similar purpose
+- <options></options>
+- <select><select>
+-

+# 09.08.2019
+### APIs
+#### Definition
+- APIs are communication between applications, just like users interact/communicate with devices, apps / softwares do so amongst eachother
+- APIs facilitates developer's life quite
+- A multitude of APIs are available on programmableweb.com
+- Google, Youtube  and Facebook APIs are common
+- Twilio is one such common API exposed to the public
+    -